claudiospizzi/SecurityFever/README.md

 ## Features

-* **Get-SecurityActivity**
-  Get security and life-cycle related events on the target computer like start up / shutdown, user log on / log off, workstation locked /unlocked, session reconnected / disconnected and screen saver invoke / dismiss.

-* **Get-SecurityAuditPolicy**
-  List the current local security audit policy settings.
-It will execute the auditpol.exe command and parse the result into objects.

-* **Get-SecurityAuditPolicySetting**
-  Return the value of one security audit policy setting.
-It will use the Get-SecurityAuditPolicy cmdlet and just filter and expand the result.

 * **Invoke-Elevated**
   Invoke a script block or an executable in an elevated session.
 It will handle the parameter passing into the elevated session and return the result as